Codex

 To support this work, I also created a separate project—Geomancy.tools—a professional online geomancy calculator and a kind of “geomantic astroprocessor,” designed to make the construction, storage, and sharing of both Shield and House charts as convenient as possible.

-It is the first application of its kind to incorporate all of the foundational techniques of the authentic oral geomantic tradition.
+To the best of my knowledge, it is the first application of its kind to incorporate all of the foundational techniques of the authentic oral geomantic tradition.

 Over the years I have already developed my own long-standing client base, and my online projects were never intended as a means of attracting large numbers of new clients.